programming-era/programmingera/_posts/2023-03-08-how-to-use-the-new-bing-with-chatgpt-and-what-you-can-do-with-it.md

 - bing
 - artificial intelligence
 description: null
-title: How to use the new Bing with ChatGPT — and what you can do with it
+title: "How to use the new Bing with ChatGPT — and what you can do with it"
 layout: post
 author: Programmingera
 image: /assets/images/screenshot-2023-03-08-at-6-50-35-pm.png